 How to apply

-The Climate Hub Projects Administrator is responsible for the delivery of Climate Hub projects and programs, leading community-building efforts on and off campus, and for supporting overall Climate Hub strategic planning and reporting.
-The Climate Hub Projects Administrator manages the work of Climate Hub student staff and volunteers working to implement projects and programs within their portfolio, and secures funding for project and program implementation as needed.
+The Climate Hub Projects Administrator is responsible for the delivery of Climate Hub projects and programs, oversees a team of GAAs, leads community-building efforts and fosters relationships with partners on and off-campus.
+The Project Administrator also supports overall Climate Hub strategic planning and reporting to advance climate justice.
+The Climate Hub Projects Administrator manages the work of Climate Hub student staff and volunteers working to implement projects and programs within their portfolio and secures funding for project and program implementation as needed.
 The Climate Hub Projects Administrator will work at the Centre for Interactive Research in Sustainability (CIRS) at UBC, Vancouver, BC.
-The position involves some travel throughout the Lower Mainland to facilitate workshops, give presentations and develop partnerships, with possible need to travel to other locations within BC as programs develop.
+The position involves some travel throughout the Lower Mainland to facilitate workshops, give presentations and develop partnerships, with the possible need to travel to other locations across UBC-connected areas as programs develop.

-The Climate Hub Projects Administrator works with the Climate Hub Coordinator and reports to the PICS UBC Program Manager at the UBC Sustainability Initiative.
-The work of the Projects Administrator is also monitored by the Climate Hub Advisory Committee, which is chaired by the PICS UBC Program Manager, with membership from management at the University Sustainability Initiative, Campus and Community Planning, the Centre for Community Engaged Learning, and students.
+The Climate Hub Projects Administrator works closely with the Climate Hub Coordinator and the UBC Sustainability Hub.
+The work of the Projects Administrator also engages with the Climate Hub Student Director advisory committee, PICS, Campus and Community Planning, the Centre for Community Engaged Learning, UBC Wellbeing and the UBC student community.
 The incumbent is expected to be comfortable working independently and with minimal guidance.

 Worked Performed: Project Implementation, Communications and Community-building, Outreach and Partnerships, Administration and Strategic support